ueberauth/ueberauth_vk/README.md

     end
     ```

-1. You controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.
+8. You controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.

 For an example implementation see the [Überauth Example](https://github.com/ueberauth/ueberauth_example) application.

 ## Calling

-Depending on the configured url you can initial the request through:
+Depending on the configured url you can initial the request through: `/auth/vk`

-    /auth/vk

-Or with options:
+Or with options: `/auth/vk?scope=friends,video,offline`

-    /auth/vk?scope=friends,video,offline

-By default the requested scope is "public_profile".
+By default the requested scope is `"public_profile"`.
 Scope can be configured either explicitly as a `scope` query value on the request path or in your configuration:

 ```elixir
 config :ueberauth, Ueberauth,